simplicateca/craft4-matrix-conditionals/README.md

 **That's it.**

 No plugins to install.
 No custom modules or assetbundles to configure.
-Just a twig file included in your field layout through the Craft admin UI.
+Just a twig file included in your field layout through the Craft CMS Admin UI.

 ### Quick Overview